Ukrainians search for 20 missing after Russia strikes mall - NewsBreak

 “If it’s not going to be stopped now, all of us are going to be affected.
 The free world, the so-called free world is going to be affected.
 And NATO and the world society needs to learn how to act fast,” Klitschko said.

-Separately, European Union leaders approved Wednesday a 600-million euro ($631 million) package to address food security issues brought on by the Ukraine war.
+Separately, European Union leaders approved Wednesday a 600 million euro package to address food security issues brought on by the Ukraine war.
 The money, from European Development Fund reserves, will be earmarked for African, Caribbean and Pacific countries.

-Britain is imposing sanctions on Russia’s second-richest man and a cousin of President Vladimir Putin.
-Vladimir Potanin, owner of the Interross conglomerate, has continued to amass wealth while backing Putin, acquiring Rosbank and shares in Tinkoff Bankonith in the period following the invasion of Ukraine, a U.K. government statement said Wednesday

-The statement said Putin’s cousin, Anna Tsivileva, and her husband, Sergey Tsivilev, have “significantly benefited” from their relationship with Putin.
-Tsivileva is president of the JSC Kolmar Group coal mining company, and Tsivilev is governor of the coal-rich Kemerovo region.

 Karmanau reported from Lviv, Ukraine.
-Frank Griffiths and Sylvia Hui in London, Maria Grazia Murru in Kyiv and Samuel Petrequin in Brussels contributed.
+Frank Griffiths in London, Maria Grazia Murru in Kyiv and Samuel Petrequin in Brussels contributed.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine.